- Applicants must be a citizen or permanent resident of Australia.

 - Work experience or contribution to wider community projects will be viewed favourably.

-- Shortlisted applicants must be available to be interviewed in person by the judging panel in the week commencing June 3, 2019.
+- Shortlisted applicants must be available to be interviewed in person by the judging panel in the last week of May 2020.

 - The applicant must be available to undertake the 14-week scholarship in Sydney from end of August to end of November in the application year.